primary-dental-clinic-appointment-PDCA/project-unit-2/README.md

  Add new appointment to user appointment list
  Delete appointment from user appointment list

- Show list of clinics in map
+ 3. Show list of clinics in map

 ## Tools used:
-1. Bootstrap :CSS for styling navbar.
+1. Mapbox: To show clinis in map.
 2. Trello: Project management tool to orgnize the time and work.
 3. Figma: For wireframing.
 4. JavaScript: To add Functionalities to my project.
 5. Sweetalert: CSS for styling alert .
-6. Mapbox: To show clinis in map.

 ## Problem encountered:
 1. adding new appointment .